Medical Contract Lawyer | Contract Attorney

 - It does not inflict any untold hardships on the employer.

 - The restraint is not injurious to the public.

-In one such case, a provider who was restricted from practicing his specialty after leaving the hospital where he worked had their non-competition clause considered unreasonable.
-The judge ruled that this would be harsh if it were enforced because there are only few other hospitals in the area with subspecialties like this one’s and they needed to protect themselves by preventing transfers of knowledge between providers.
+In one such case, a provider restricted from practicing his specialty after leaving the hospital where he worked had their non-competition clause considered unreasonable.
+The judge ruled that this would be harsh if they enforced it because there are only a few other hospitals in the area with subspecialties like this one.
+They needed to protect themselves by preventing transfers of knowledge between providers.